 By Lisee from Bloomfield, NJ

 Most libraries allow you to set up an online account.
 In your account you can review what you have checked out, when it is due back, and you can even renew items.
-Many libraries will notify you via email when your due dates are approaching, allowing you to avoid overdue fees.

 We have a wall hanging appointment calendar in the entry porch.
 When we come in from the library with a new load of books, we mark the due date and the number of books due on that date.
 Easy-peasy!
 I haven't had a fine yet.